-10.1 The purpose of a complaint is to obtain a correction without the need to make a protest.

-10.2 A competitor or a team who is dissatisfied on any matter during the Championship should first ask the appropiate official for assistance.
-If still dissatisfied, a complaint in written form should be made by the competitor or through the team manager to the Championship Director or his designated official, without delay.
-All judging matters will be passed by the Championship Director to the Chief Judge for determination.

-If dissatisfied with the decision on a complaint, a competitor or team manager has the right of protest.

-10.3 There will be a time limit of 1 hour from the time the preliminary results are officially published and the time entered on the result sheets during which a complaint may be lodged.
-Once the Championship Director or the Chief Judge has reached a determination of the complaint and communicated it to the relevant competitor or team manager, there will be again a time limit of 2 hours in which a protest may be lodged.

-Protests are accepted from a competitor via his team manager or from the respective team manager.
+- 10.1 The purpose of a complaint is to obtain a correction without the need to make a protest. - 10.2 A competitor or a team who is dissatisfied with any matter during the Championship should first ask the appropriate official for assistance.
+If, still dissatisfied, a complaint, in written form, should be made by the competitor or through the team manager to the Event Director or his designated official, without delay.
+All judging matters will be passed by the Event Director to the Chief Judge for determination.
+If dissatisfied with the decision on a complaint, a competitor or team manager has the right of protest. - 10.3 There will be a time limit of 1 hour from the time the preliminary results are officially published and the time entered on the result sheets during which a complaint may be lodged.
+Once the Event Director or the Chief Judge has reached a determination of the complaint and communicated it to the relevant competitor or team manager, there will be again a time limit of 2 hours in which a protest may be lodged.
+Protests are accepted from a competitor via his team manager.
 If a competitor has no separate team manager, he may lodge the protest himself.
 Protests are only possible against an issue which affects the competitor himself.
-All protests will be written in English and forwarded together with the deposit of 600,- Swiss Francs ( or equivalent ) to the Championship Director, who will in turn pass it to the International Jury.
+All protests will be written in English and forwarded together with the deposit of 600 Swiss Francs (or equivalent) to the Event Director, who will in turn pass it to the International Jury.
 The deposit is reimbursed if the protest is upheld.
 The Jury may order a protest fee to be reimbursed in total or in part even though the protest is denied.

-- 10.4 Where one issue affects several crews of the same delegation they may all submit the same protest for one fee of 600,- Swiss Francs.
-However, the deposit is reimbursed only if the protest is upheld for all crews submitting the protest. - 10.5 The International Jury must allow the protesting competitor and/or the team manager to give evidence. - 10.6 No complaint or protest will be allowed regarding the method, accuracy, or use of measuring equipment which has been approved as per 12.6.
-Judgements made without the use of approved equipment, or where no equipment is used at all, are not subject to this restriction. - 10.7 If a Team Manager becomes aware of a serious breach of FAI Regulations or Championship Rules and is in possession of detailed evidence he must bring it to the attention of the Chief Judge and the Championship Director.
+- 10.4 Where one issue affects several crews of the same delegation they may all submit the same protest for one fee of 600 Swiss Francs.
+The fee is only reimbursed if the protest is upheld for all crews submitting the protest. - 10.5 The International Jury must allow the protesting competitor and/or the team manager to give evidence. - 10.6 No complaint or protest will be allowed regarding the method, accuracy or use of measuring equipment which has been approved as per 12.6.
+Judgments made without the use of approved equipment, or where no equipment is used at all, are not subject to this restriction. - 10.7 If a team manager becomes aware of a serious breach of FAI Regulations or Championship Rules and is in possession of detailed evidence, he must bring it to the attention of the Chief Judge and the Event Director.
 He must produce all the detailed evidence to support his allegation without which the allegation will be rejected.
 If an allegation is found to be unsubstantiated or mischievous FAI and the NAC will be informed.